 Method 3: Wasabi

-You might have come across the wasabi paste in various sushi restaurants.
-It is indeed very popular in Japan as it can be paired perfectly with raw fishes and adds a strong spice to an otherwise rather plain fish.
+You might have come across wasabi in various sushi restaurants.
+Here I’ll provide several slices from the detailed explanation about wasabi.
+This popular Japanese paste pairs perfectly with raw fish and adds a strong spice to other plain fish.

 However, over the recent years, it also has arrived in western parts of this world and is not anymore only consumed with sushi.
 Depending on what you cook, you can use either the paste, but also wasabi powder.